aspose-pdf-cloud/aspose-pdf-cloud-python/README.md

 ## Read PDF Formats
 MHT, PCL, PS, XSLFO, MD

-## Enhancements in Version 25.5
+## Enhancements in Version 25.6
-- Add a method for comparing pdf files.
+- Develop Rotate Document Pages method.
 - A new version of Aspose.PDF Cloud was prepared using the latest version of Aspose.PDF for .NET.

 ## Requirements.